IT Outsourcing: what is it and what are the main benefits for your company?

 A lot of experienced outsourcers recommend creating a list of bids, then throwing out the lowest priced and the highest priced.
 Then, choose from the remaining options according to your budget, requirements, and expectations.

 Many companies do research and development in-house to maintain ownership over their intellectual property.
-But R&D is hard, and without the right resources, companies can spend more time and money on research than they do on building the final product.
+But R&D is a time-consuming process and it’s not uncommon that companies spend more time and money on research than they do on building the final product.

 Outsourced R&D provides companies with the tools, technologies, and expertise needed to get to market faster.